 You can consider contacting our staff Dr. Şevket Alptürk as a good start as he holds a significant degree of experience relying on his past with family IVF treatments.
 After gender selection became clinically available, a new era had begun that requires expert skills in both guidance and medical procedures.

 Demand for gender selection has, ever since it became available, been steadily increasing.
 We would like to highlight the fact that IVF with gender selection is officially legal in Northern Cyprus.
-Dogus Infertility Clinic is working under legal allowances that had been acknowledged by current government.
+Dogus IVF Clinic is working under legal allowances that had been acknowledged by current government.

-Dogus Infertility Clinic has a very high success rate and offers affordable costs for gender selection procedures.
+Dogus IVF Clinic has a very high success rate and offers affordable costs for gender selection procedures.
 We invite you to consider working with us if you also prioritize your family planning.
 We invite you to contact our doctor Şevket Alptürk.

 Gender selection is the procedure of selecting the embryo with desired sex chromosomes (whether it is female or male) after an examination of cells obtained from the pool of embryos produced by IVF technology.